 Jump to the main content block

-X-class - teacher interface
+X-Class - teacher interface

-X-Class (Time-Conflict Course) PolicyFor lecture-based courses, students may apply to enroll in another conflicting course if complete asynchronous teaching videos are provided.
+For lecture-based courses, students may apply to enroll in another conflicting course if complete asynchronous teaching videos are provided.
 In such cases, the course may be designated as an 'X-Class'.
 This policy has been in place since autumn 2022.

 🚩 Avoid Confusion: Distance-Learning Courses vs. X-Class Courses